 We offer a range of programs designed to give Wharton and Penn students hands-on training in impact investing, impact measurement and analysis, corporate social responsibility, and social entrepreneurship.

-Learn more about WSII programs, including the WISE Fellowship, the Turner Social Impact Society, Wharton Africa Growth Partners, and Wharton Impact Venture Associates (WIVA).
+Learn more about WSII programs, including the Fund for Health, WISE Fellowship, Turner Social Impact Society, and Wharton Impact Venture Associates (WIVA).

 LISTEN TO OUR INTERVIEWS WITH INDUSTRY LEADERS

-Listen to our interviews with industry leaders on Dollars & Change, our podcast on the social impact of business.
+Listen to our interviews with industry leaders on Dollars & Change, our podcast about the intersection of social impact and business.

 Watch video interviews with industry thought-partners.
 You can discover more by searching for “Social Impact” on Knowledge@Wharton.